PabloPalaciosAlonso/SphereVectorVisualizer3D/README.md

 SVV3D <filename> -WindowSize width height -Opacity opacity
 ```

-Remember, '<filename>', 'width', 'height', and 'opacity' are placeholders and should be replaced with your actual file name, desired dimensions, and desired opacity level respectively.
+Remember, 'filename', 'width', 'height', and 'opacity' are placeholders and should be replaced with your actual file name, desired dimensions, and desired opacity level respectively.

 ## Controls